novasamatech/parity-signer/docs/src/development/UOS.md

 Network metadata identifier in is `MetaKey`, a key built from the network name and network metadata version.

-### `load_metadata` compressed update payload, payload code `88` <- proposal only

-Loads metadata for a network already known to Vault, i.e. for a network with network specs in the Vault database.
-Exactly same as `load_metadata` code `80` payload, except the payload is (a) compressed to decrease the QR code size and (b) SCALE-encoded to have the exact payload length.

-Signature is made for decompressed payload, i.e. the same signature would be valid for `80` and `88` payloads.

 ### Metadata suitable for Vault

 Network metadata that can get into Vault and can be used by Vault only if it